42mandychen/42mandychen.github.io/resume/index.md

 [Code](https://github.com/RhysBower/AirBC)

 - Built an airline system that allows public to view Airport, Flight, Ticket, and Route information, customers to log in and book tickets, and staff to manage database and view summary data reports in a team of four.
-- Implemented Aircraft, Route, and Flight pages using queries in SQL from database and displayed results using Twig, HTML, CSS, and jQuery.
+- Implemented Aircraft, Route, and Flight pages using queries in SQL to fetch data and displayed results.
 - Ensured efficient search by implementing robust type-checking and error-handling in PHP.
 - Oversaw project progress and coordinated with teammates through breaking down required checkpoints into separate GitHub issues, assigning and self-assigning tasks, and labelling issues accordingly.